Tips for Preventing Illness

 Take a COVID self assessment and follow the guidance provided.

 If you are a University of Guelph staff and faculty and are unable to perform your work duties due to respiratory illness, please complete the Employee Self-Declaration Form.
-For absences of five (5) or more days you must provide medical evidence to Occupational Health and Wellness (OHW), verifying the illness, you can review the details at our Non-Occupational Short-Term Disability (STD) page.
+For absences of five (5) or more days medical documentations is required to be provided to Occupational Health and Wellness (OHW), you can review the details at our Non-Occupational Short-Term Disability (STD) page.

 Sick, but live in residence or have roommates?